 Dr Mark Veitch, Director of Public Health, Public Health Services

-Tasmania has today confirmed six more cases of coronavirus.
+Tasmania has today confirmed five cases of coronavirus.

-Three of the cases are from Northern Tasmania, two are from Southern Tasmania and one case is from the North West.
+Three of the cases are from Northern Tasmania, two are from the North West.

 There remains no evidence of community transmission in Tasmania, as all the cases are directly or indirectly linked to overseas travel.